Toronto French School: History

-In its first class on September 7, 1962, the school was teaching sixteen 3–5 year olds under Mme.
+In its first class on September 7, 1962, the school was teaching sixteen 3–5 year old under Mme.
 Nicole Corbi.
-Four years later, the Toronto French School owned six locations across the GTA and surrounding areas, including the Mississauga Campus, which has grades from pre-kindergarten to grade 7.
-They still use the campus today, as well as several small facilities that they rent.
+Four years later, the Toronto French School owned six locations across the GTA and surrounding areas, including the Mississauga Campus still in use today, which has grades from pre-kindergarten to grade 7.

 In 1979, the school was granted Royal Patronage under Her Majesty the Queen Elizabeth II.

 In 1980, the school acquired 318 Lawrence Avenue, the former Sifton Manor, and made the 26 acre plot of land its new primary location.
-The area of Sifton Manor itself was built in 1922 for Sir Clifford Sifton, and it was named "Armadale" in honour of his wife, Elizabeth Arma Burrows, Lady Sifton.
+Built in 1922 for Sir Clifford Sifton, and it was initially named "Armadale" in honour of his wife, Elizabeth Arma Burrows, Lady Sifton.
 After the Sifton family sold the property in 1947, it was owned by several other people until Giles' school bought it in 1980.

-By 1984, the board of directors included Liberal politician Jean Chrétien (later Prime Minister of Canada), and a patron's council was created with such prominent names as Bata, Black, Labatt, and Eaton.
+In 1984, the board of directors included Liberal politician Jean Chrétien (later Prime Minister of Canada), and a patron's council was created with such prominent names as Bata, Black, Labat, and Eaton.

 John Godfrey, a former Liberal Member of Parliament (MP) and Cabinet Minister, was headmaster from 2008 until June 2014.
 Under his leadership, the school rebranded as "TFS – Canada's International School" to better reflect the international nature of the bilingual school.

 In November 2014, the school settled a $1.6 million lawsuit by two Muslim former students who sued for defamation due to the school's handling of a 2008 incident in which the pair were involved in an altercation after they had been subjected to racial slurs.
 The school apologized for its role in the affair.
 The former students also agreed in writing that none of the defendants admitted any misconduct in the events giving rise to the litigation.

-Recent TFS parents include the film director Atom Egoyan and his actor wife Arsinée Khanjian, the journalist Jan Wong, the Ontario Court of Appeal judge John Laskin, Dr. Ann Kaplan Mulholland (star of The Real Housewives of Toronto), and the former city councillor Tom Jakobek.
+Recent TFS parents include the film director Atom Egoyan and his actor wife Arsinée Khanjian, the journalist Jan Wong, the Ontario Court of Appeal judge John Laskin, Dr. Ann Kaplan Mulholland (star of The Real Housewives of Toronto), and the former city councilor Tom Jakobek.

 Graduates attend Canada's finest universities, and several TFS students every year pursue study at America's Ivy League universities, Oxford, Cambridge or the London School of Economics in Britain.
 A small number of students pursue study in France, and some past TFS graduates have studied at the Université Panthéon Sorbonne and the Institut d'études politiques de Paris (Sciences Po) in Paris.

-In July 2021, Norman Gaudet became TFS' interim Head of School.
+In July 2021, Norman Gaudet became TFS' Head of School.